kazu2012/ducban.github.io/_posts/2016-05-05-her-happy-feet.md

 title: Her Happy Feet
 categories: [notes]
 tags: [b3, the owner]
-description: It's not everyday you see a girl who dances in a government office.
+description: It's not everyday you see someone dances in their office.
+That's why I was impressed a lot.
 ---